netdata/netdata/python.d/README.md

 # dovecot

-This module provides statistics information from dovecot server.
+This module provides statistics information from Dovecot server.
 Statistics are taken from dovecot socket by executing `EXPORT global` command.
 More information about dovecot stats can be found on [project wiki page.](http://wiki2.dovecot.org/Statistics)

 **Requirement:**
-Dovecot unix socket with R/W permissions for user netdata or dovecot with configured TCP/IP socket.
+Dovecot UNIX socket with R/W permissions for user netdata or Dovecot with configured TCP/IP socket.

 Module gives information with following charts: